bhatnira/AI-pred-dev/README.md

 ### **🐳 Docker Development** (Recommended)

-Docker is the **preferred way** to run ChemML Suite locally.
+Docker is the **preferred way** to run Chemlara Suite locally.
 It ensures consistent environment across all platforms and handles all dependencies automatically.

 #### **Quick Start with Docker:**
 ```bash